 Here are some other examples of sins of commission:

-- Sexual sins: Adultery, fornication, bestiality, homosexuality, bisexuality, molestation, pornography, etc.
+- All sexual sins: Adultery, fornication, bestiality, rape, molestation, pornography, etc.

 - Theft, covetousness, etc.